Purdue Extension Agriculture Agronomy The Kernel Corny News

 • Planting date is but one of many yield influencing factors.

-Conventional wisdom says that the prime planting "window" to maximize corn yields in much of Indiana opens about April 20 and closes about May 10.
+Conventional agronomic wisdom says that the prime planting "window" to maximize corn yields in much of Indiana opens about April 20 and closes about May 10.
 This "window" typically opens about one week later across the northern tier of Indiana counties (later warmup) and about one week earlier across the southern tier of Indiana counties (earlier warmup).
-Over the past 10 years, the pace of corn planting has typically accelerated beginning about April 20 and tapers off toward the end of May (accompanying popup image).
+For mostly weather-related reasons, actual corn planting throughout Indiana historically stretches from late April to late May or early June.
+In fact, over the past 20 years, half of Indiana's corn crop on average has been planted after mid-May (Fig. 1).

 Conundrum definition Here's the Conundrum

-It is true that RELATIVE grain yield potential of corn declines with delayed planting after about May 1 (Irwin, 2022; Licht & Clemens, 2021; Nafziger, 2014, 2017, 2019; Wiebold, 2019).
-Estimated yield loss per day with delayed planting varies from about 0.3% per day early in May to about 1% per day by the end of May.
-RELATIVE grain yield potential goes down with delayed planting because of a number of factors including a shorter growing season, greater insect & disease pressure, and higher risk of hot, dry conditions during pollination.
+It is true that RELATIVE grain yield potential of corn declines with delayed planting after about May 1 (Lauer, 2022; Licht & Clemens, 2021; Nafziger, 2014, 2017, 2019; Wiebold, 2022).
+Estimated yield loss per day with delayed planting varies from about 0.3% per day early in May to about 1% per day beginning about May 15.
+RELATIVE grain yield potential decreases with delayed planting because of a number of factors including a shorter growing season, greater insect & disease pressure, and higher risk of hot, dry conditions during pollination.

-However, the good news is that planting date is only one of many yield influencing factors for corn.
-What is important to understand is that the ABSOLUTE yield response to delayed planting is relative to the maximum possible yield in a given year.
+However, planting date is only one of many yield influencing factors for corn.
+What is important to understand is that the ABSOLUTE yield response to delayed planting depends on the yield potential for any given year.

-In other words, if all the other yield influencing factors work together to determine that the maximum possible yield this year for the optimum planting date is 220 bu/ac, then the consequence of a 10-day planting delay beyond April 30 (at 0.3% decrease per day) would be a yield potential of about 213 bu/ac (i.e., 220 bushel potential minus [10 days x 0.3%] due to delayed planting).
-However, if all the other yield influencing factors work together to determine that the maximum possible yield this year for the optimum planting date is only 150 bu/ac, then the consequence of a 10-day planting delay beyond May 1 (at 0.3% decrease per day) would be a yield potential of about 146 bu/ac (i.e., 150 bu/ac potential minus [10 days x 0.3%] due to delayed planting).
+In other words, if all the other yield influencing factors work together to determine that the maximum possible yield this year for an optimum planting date was 190 bu/ac, then the consequence of a 30-day planting delay beyond May 1 might be a yield potential of about 154 bu/ac.
+However, if all the other yield influencing factors work together to determine that the maximum possible yield this year for an optimum planting date was 240 bu/ac, then the consequence of a 30-day planting delay beyond May 1 might be a yield potential of about 194 bu/ac (i.e., higher yield than the maximum yield potential in a challenging year).
 Make sense?

 Consequently, it is possible for early-planted corn in one year to yield more than, less than, or equal to later-planted corn in another year depending on the exact combination of yield influencing factors for each year.
-The accompanying Figure 3 illustrates this confusing concept.
-In that graph, delayed planting of corn in an otherwise high yielding year (B) may still be higher yielding than a crop planted on the optimum planting date in an otherwise lower yielding year (C).
+The accompanying Figure 3 illustrates the confusing concept of the previous paragraph.
+In that graph, delayed planting of corn in an otherwise high yielding year (A) may still be higher yielding than an earlier planted crop in an otherwise lower yielding year (B).
 Farmers know this to be true because many have had June-planted crops in recent years yield better than any crop they have ever had.............. because the remainder of the growing season following the delayed planting was extremely favorable for crop growth and development.

-For example, the 2009 and 2012 Indiana corn crops represent late and early planting date years, respectively.
-About 94% of the state's corn crop was planted by May 15 in 2012, but only 20% of the crop was planted by May 15 of 2009 (Fig. 2).
+Another example: The 2009 and 2012 Indiana corn crops represent late and early planting date years, respectively.
+About 94% of the state's corn crop was planted as of May 15 in 2012, but only 20% of the crop was planted as of May 15 of 2009.
 Yet, the earlier planted 2012 crop yielded 38.6% BELOW trend yield for that year and the later planted 2009 crop yielded 9.5% ABOVE trend yield.
 Why?
 There were other important differences in yield influencing factors between the years other than simply the planting dates.

 Bottom Line

-Let's not succumb quite yet to fearmongering triggered by the delayed start of planting the 2022 corn crop.
+Let's not succumb quite yet to fearmongering triggered by the delayed planting progress of 2024.
 We need only look back to the 2018 planting season for an example of a slow start to the planting season that was followed by a 2-week period in early May in which 60% of the state's corn acreage was planted.
 "Mudding in" a crop early to avoid planting late will almost always end up being an unwise decision.

 When faced with prospects of delayed planting, one should certainly look for ways to expedite the planting process by eliminating unnecessary tillage trips or delaying some field operations (Nielsen, 2019; Thomison & Culman, 2019) so that you do not plant any later than absolutely necessary.
 One example of a field operation that can be delayed with little risk of yield loss is to forego pre-plant nitrogen fertilizer applications in favor of sidedressing the crop later.
 This choice is especially low risk if your planting operation includes 2x2 starter fertilizer at rates of 20 lbs/ac of nitrogen or greater.